| ||Format||Pages||Price|| |

 This abstract is a brief summary of the referenced standard.
 It is informational only and not an official part of the standard; the full text of the standard itself must be referred to for its use and application.
 ASTM does not give any warranty express or implied or make any representation that the contents of this abstract are accurate, complete or up to date.

-1.1 This test method is intended to determine the resistance to staining of tile surfaces.
+3.1 This test method is intended to determine the resistance to staining of tile surfaces.
 This test method is suitable for use in specifications, quality control, and research and development.

 1.1 This test method covers a procedure for determining whether ceramic tiles and glass tiles are affected by prolonged exposure to staining agents.

 1.2 The values stated in SI units are to be regarded as standard.
 No other units of measurement are included in this standard.

 1.3 This standard does not purport to address all of the safety concerns, if any, associated with its use.
 It is the responsibility of the user of this standard to establish appropriate safety, health, and environmental practices and determine the applicability of regulatory limitations prior to use.

 1.4 This international standard was developed in accordance with internationally recognized principles on standardization established in the Decision on Principles for the Development of International Standards, Guides and Recommendations issued by the World Trade Organization Technical Barriers to Trade (TBT) Committee.

 ICS Number Code 91.100.23 (Ceramic tiles)

 UNSPSC Code 30131704(Ceramic tiles or flagstones)

 |Link to Active (This link will always route to the current Active version of the standard.)|